AthinaNike/LatticeFree/README.md

-On FreeCAD 1.1 an active `package.xml` makes the loader treat the addon as a "package-format" module and look for a namespaced `freecad/<name>/init_gui.py` layout — which this addon does not use — so the classic `InitGui.py` scan gets bypassed and the workbench silently fails to appear at startup.
+On FreeCAD 1.1 an active `package.xml` makes the loader treat the addon as a "package-format" module and look for a namespaced `freecad/<name>/init_gui.py` layout — which this addon does not use — so the classic `InitGui.py` scan gets

+** Note by Veronica Massara **
+This workbench has been created as a follow up of my Master Degree Thesis.
+The code was made with Claude Opus and Fable5.
+I'm not a professional programmer, this workbench was created as an engineering need to create parts and components with a parametric TPMS infill

+bypassed and the workbench silently fails to appear at startup.
 For that reason the metadata file ships here as `package.xml.bak` (inactive).
 Do not rename it back to `package.xml` unless you also convert the addon to the namespaced layout.